Consultation and safety representation

 A safety representative may investigate accidents and dangerous occurrences in the workplace to find out the causes and help identify necessary remedial or preventive measures.

-Investigations may include visual examinations and speaking to people with relevant information.
-Physical evidence must not be disturbed before an inspector has seen it.
+Investigations may include visual examinations and speaking to employees with relevant information.
+Physical evidence must not be disturbed before inspection by the HSA, as appropriate.

 HSA inspections and investigations